18 sustainability management software providers to consider What is corporate social responsibility (CSR)?

 • Conscious leadership follows the collective we vs. me mentality to drive the business.

-History of ESG investing
+History of ESG investing, regulations and standards

 In 1971, two United Methodist ministers opposed to the Vietnam War launched the Pax Fund, the first U.S. mutual fund open to the public that used social and environmental criteria in investment decisions.
 Initially, the fund avoided investing in weapons manufacturers -- it later added tobacco, alcohol and gambling companies and heavy polluters to the list.
-Still in existence, it's now owned by London-based Impax Asset Management and called the Impax Sustainable Allocation Fund.
+Still in existence, it's now owned by London-based Impax Asset Management and named the Impax Sustainable Allocation Fund.

 The South Africa divestment campaign accelerated in the 1980s, and a broader push to divest holdings in tobacco makers began among public health organizations, universities and public pension funds.
 In 1990, investment research firm KLD Research & Analytics created the Domini 400 Social Index to help guide socially conscious investors -- one of the first SRI indexes, it included 400 companies that prioritized social and environmental responsibility.
-It's now called the MSCI KLD 400 Social Index and owned by MSCI Inc., which acquired KLD in 2010.
+It's now namedthe MSCI KLD 400 Social Index and is owned by MSCI Inc., which acquired KLD in 2010.

 The sustainable investing movement gained more momentum with the founding of the Carbon Disclosure Project in 2000.
 Now known simply as CDP, it created a platform for companies to report on their carbon emissions and footprints.
 Two years later, a group of 35 institutional investors requested climate disclosures from 500 large companies, which helped to normalize such reports.

 The term ESG was popularized by "Who Cares Wins," a report first published in 2004 by a group of 18 banks and investment firms that was organized by the United Nations.
 The report offered recommendations on how to better incorporate ESG issues into asset management, brokerage services and related research activities.
-It was followed a year later by the so-called Freshfields Report, another U.N.-backed document that was prepared by the London-based law firm Freshfields Bruckhaus Deringer and outlined a legal framework for integrating ESG criteria into investment decisions.
+It was followed a year later by the so-called "Freshfields Report," another U.N.-backed document that was prepared by the London-based law firm Freshfields Bruckhaus Deringer and outlined a legal framework for integrating ESG criteria into investment decisions.

 More recently, key developments include the following: